Violator (band): History

-As of early 2006 Violator was functioning as a power trio.
+As of early 2006, Violator was functioning as a power trio.
 After six months of recording and editing at Orbis studio in Brasília, the band came out with the first full-length album, Chemical Assault.
 The album release was also the return of the two guitar line-up, after Márcio Cambito joined the band.
 The band continued playing concerts in Brazil and in South America.
-In 2009 they had the opportunity to play at the True Thrash Fest at Osaka, Japan with Hirax, Fastkill, Abigail, Rose Rose, Riverge, Kings of Evil, Code Red, and Impaler.
+In 2009 they had the opportunity to play at the True Thrash Fest in Japan with Hirax, Fastkill, Abigail, Rose Rose, Riverge, Kings of Evil, Code Red, and Impaler.
 In 2010, Violator released their album, Annihilation Process, continuing on the typical old school thrash metal style that the group has played since it was formed.
 That EP was the debut in studio of Marcio Cambito.
 The group toured Europe in the Plunging Into Annihilation Euro Tour 2010 with the American thrashers, Fueled By Fire.
-The band also released several splits in 2010, Thrashing The Tyrants with Bandanos, Raging Thrash with Hirax, and True Thrash Fest, a DVD that was recorded during their presentation at the True Thrash Fest 2009, and that also includes songs of the other groups that performed on that year's fest edition.
+The band also released several splits in 2010, Thrashing the Tyrants with Bandanos, Raging Thrash with Hirax, and True Thrash Fest, a DVD that was recorded during their presentation at the True Thrash Fest 2009, and that also includes songs of the other groups that performed on that year's fest edition.

-In early 2011, Violator recorded their first official video, of the song Futurephobia, that is part of the album Annihilation Process.
+In early 2011, Violator recorded their first official video, for the song "Futurephobia", which is part of the album Annihilation Process.

+On 10 January 2018, Violator announced the suspension of its activities indefinitely due guitarist Pedro Augusto moving to Ireland.
+As a farewell, the band even played a show at SESC in São Paulo on 20 January and another in Cascavel, in the interior of Paraná, on 3 February of that year.

+In August 2025, Violator released their first song in 12 years "The Evil Order", taken from their upcoming fourth album Unholy Retribution, due for release on 5 September.